Towards a Multigrid Preconditioner Interpretation of Hierarchical Poincar\'e-Steklov Solvers: Discretization

 \section{Discretization}

 Consider a structured spectral element mesh, \(\Omega=(0,1)^2\) is divided into a square grid of square elements, each with a tensor–product Gauss–Legendre–Lobatto (GLL) grid of order \(N\).
 This construction allows high-order local operators from the tensor product of 1D differentiation and mass matrices while preserving continuity of impedance data on shared edges (see \cite{Despres1991}).
-Local ItI maps are assembled element-by-element and coupled through interface conditions as described in the following sections.
+Local ItI maps are assembled element-by-element and coupled through interface conditions as described in the following sections (more detailed expositions can be found in \cite{BeamsGillmanHewett2020, LuceroLorcaBeamsBeecroftGillman2024} and references therein).